AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-A Refined_Pre aspect may only appear on a body_stub (if one is
+A Refined_Pre aspect may appear only on a body_stub (if one is present) or
-   present) or the body (if no stub is present) of a subprogram which is declared in the visible part of a package.
+   the body (if no stub is present) of subprogram if the subprogram is declared in the visible part of a package, its abstract view.
+If the subprogram declaration in the visible part has no explicit precondition, a precondition of True is assumed for its abstract view.

    .. ifconfig:: Display_Trace_Units